dcambur/FAF-191_LFPC/lab1/README.md

 ### First depends on networkx, second on networkx + graphviz mix.
 ### Second one needs graphviz and pygraphviz pre-installed.
 ### Of course, all dependencies in requirements.txt must be installed.
+### finite_automata.png is a visualization for my specific variant (it is created after running the script)